JPMorgan in pole position to lead WeWork IPO after debt offering - sources | MarketScreener

 In proceeds from U.S. IPOs for this year as of Aug.
 1, Goldman Sachs is on top, with Bank of America Merrill Lynch, JPMorgan and Morgan Stanley following, according to Refinitiv data.

-The We Company, based in New York and founded in 2010, was most recently valued at $47 billion, making it one of the biggest private companies in the world.
+The We Company, based in New York and founded in 2010, was most recently valued at $47 billion (38.7 billion pounds), making it one of the biggest private companies in the world.

 WeWork has helped popularize "coworking", or shared desk-space, with a focus on startups, entrepreneurs and freelancers, and has received significant backing from some of the world's biggest investors, including Japan's SoftBank Group.